Tabriz: Tabriz International Exhibition Center

 Tabriz International Exhibition Center which is located in the eastern part of the city holds tens of exhibitions based on yearly schedule.
 The most famous fair is TEXPO which is a general trade fair.
 Established in 1992, it usually holds exhibitions around August 4–9 every year.

 Schools and libraries

 Universities

 Tabriz is the site for 14 of Iran's most prominent universities and higher education institutes.
 Established in 1947, University of Tabriz is the most prestigious university in north-western Iran.
 University of Tabriz is also considered one of five mother universities in the country which works as the regional hub of science for the region.
 Besides University of Tabriz, there are several other public universities, operating in the city and its suburbs.
 Among them the famous ones are:

-Tabriz University of Medical Sciences has departments from various medical and paramedical branches.
-This University was part of University of Tabriz until the early 1980s.
+Tabriz University of Medical Sciences which branched off the University of Tabriz in 1982 has focus on various medical and paramedical fields.
+There are several other big universities within Tabriz and its surrounding counties, some of which are listed below: